-Fifty years ago, people thought that at our time space travel will be as accessible as travel by public transport.
+Fifty years ago, people thought that at our time, space travel would be as accessible as travel by public transport.
 Unfortunately, these hopes were not realized.
-But, perhaps as early as 2050 it will be possible to reach the space by elevator, the concept of which was presented by the Japanese company Obayashi Corporation.
+But perhaps as early as 2050, it will be possible to reach the universe by space elevator, the concept of which was presented by the Japanese company Obayashi Corporation.

-The main achievement of the NASA competition is the proof of the possibility of a space elevator.
+The main achievement of the NASA competition is evidence of the possibility of a space elevator.
 The Obayashi Corporation promises to launch this unusual space vehicle in 2050!

 The elevator will travel at speeds of 200 km per hour and carry at the same time up to 30 people.
 So the vehicle will need about 8 days to reach the ultimate destination.
 At the same time, the space station will be provided with laboratories and living quarters.

 Travel cost per person after the launch of the space elevator will be reduced by several times compared to the present one.

 The elevator cable will be created from the combination of carbon nanotubes and secretions from the glands of genetically modified spiders.
 Anyway, Obayashi Corporation has a couple of decades at their disposal to develop and implement these technologies.

 Learn more about space elevator in the video below: